aws-amplify/docs/cli/init.md

 aws_access_key_id=<key_id_from_part_2.2>
 aws_secret_access_key=<secret_access_key_from_part_2.2>
 ```
-Now, when Dev Corp is trying to initialize an Amplify Project, the user can select the `bizcorprole` profile configured above, and based on the authentication method setup the user would be prompted with corresponding questions such as MFA codes.
-After this the user would be able to successfully deploy/manage AWS resources in Biz corps account (based on the access policies set by the Biz corp).
+Now, when Dev Corp is trying to initialize an Amplify Project, the user can select the `bizcorprole` profile configured above, and based on the authentication method set up the user would be prompted with corresponding questions such as MFA codes.
+After this, the user would be able to successfully deploy/manage AWS resources in Biz corps account (based on the access policies set by the Biz corp).

 You can take a look at [AWS IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user.html) and the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-role.html) documentation for more details on IAM role and its usage.<br/>